Navigating the College Soccer Recruitment Process: Common Mistakes to Avoid

 🇺🇸 Common Mistakes for U.S.-Based Athletes

 For domestic players, exposure isn’t the issue — but strategy is.
-And too many are still relying on an outdated approach.
+Many are relying on outdated approaches that no longer suffice in today’s competitive landscape.

 ❌ Thinking the Traditional Process Is Enough

-Years ago, the typical route — email a few coaches, attend some ID camps, show well at ECNL showcases, etc — could get you a handful of offers.
-Today?
-That’s not enough.
+Years ago, the typical route — emailing a few coaches, attending some ID camps, and showcasing talent at ECNL showcases — could yield several offers.
+However, that's no longer the case.

 College soccer is more competitive than ever.
-There are thousands of players from across the U.S. and around the world all fighting for the same roster spots.
+Thousands of players from across the U.S. and around the globe are vying for the same roster spots.

 👉 Soccer isn’t American football or baseball.
 U.S. players don’t dominate the global pool.
-Coaches are scouting from the UK, Spain, Africa, South America, and beyond.
-That means you have to stand out with a personalized, global-minded approach — the exact model we use at Primus.
+Coaches now scout talent from the UK, Spain, Africa, South America, and beyond.
+This means you have to stand out with a personalized, global-minded approach — the exact model we use at Primus.

 ❌ Waiting Too Long to Start

-Many players wait until their junior or senior year to begin the process.
-But college coaches — especially at the NCAA D1 and D2 level — are locking in players 12–24 months out.
+Many players delay the recruitment process until their junior or senior year.
+However, college coaches — particularly at the NCAA D1 and D2 levels — start locking in players 12 to 24 months out.

 👉 Start early.
 Build your profile, create your video, and begin outreach in 9th or 10th grade, not your senior year.